Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - [CONTINUE]
     Click this button to proceed to the next step.
 This button is locked until a file has been uploaded.
 The *Converted* confirmation window is displayed.
 Click the [OK] button to continue and follow the on-screen instructions to complete the import process.

-    > [Info] If you need further assistance, contact your MPS consultant.
+    > [Info] If you need further assistance, please contact your MPS consultant.